Achievable logoAchievable logo

 Death reporting

-If you work in the industry long enough, you’ll eventually encounter the death of one of your customers.
-It’s a harsh reality of life (death, that is), but representatives must follow specific protocols when notified of their customer’s passing.
+If you work in the industry long enough, you’ll eventually be notified that a customer has died.
+When that happens, representatives must follow specific protocols.

 First, any pending open orders (e.g., limit, stop, and stop limit orders) that have not executed must be canceled immediately.

-Second, the account must be flagged as “deceased,” which restricts the account from future activity, including trading and withdrawals.
+Second, the account must be flagged as “deceased,” which restricts future activity, including trading and withdrawals.

-Last, the firm waits for proper documentation, including the death certificate and probate documents (if required).
-If the decedent resided in a state with an estate tax, an inheritance tax waiver may be necessary.
-This state-provided document ensures proper protocols are being followed by beneficiaries, executors, or administrators regarding estate tax obligations.
+Last, the firm waits for the required documentation, including the death certificate and probate documents (if required).
+If the decedent lived in a state with an estate tax, an inheritance tax waiver may be required.
+This state-issued document confirms that beneficiaries, executors, or administrators are following the required protocols related to estate tax obligations.

 Key points